 Your baby got big, is almost all-grown-up… and it is officially time to scrap the farm animal wallpaper and invest in something a little more adult.
 Renovating a bedroom can be expensive and time consuming, but with a little thought you can quite easily create a space that your teenager will love without breaking the bank (or needing to do it again in 6mths time).
+In fact, we recently did a kids-to-teens bedroom makeover for under £70.

 I’ve been a parent of a teenager for the last ten years – this month my first child finally leaves his teenage years just as my youngest approaches them.
 Three teens in the house is more than enough or anyone – I’ll be honest, I’m not sorry that the fourth reaches her teens as the first leaves them!
 With all that experience under my belt, here are my top tips on how to upgrade your child’s bedroom into an idyllic space for teenagers, whilst saving your sanity and your bank account…